 Space to Connect Programming

-Gonzalez is currently hosting a biweekly photography workshop for the senior residents of Serviam Gardens located at 323 E 198th St, Bronx, NY.
+Gonzalez has hosted photography workshops for the senior residents of Serviam Gardens located at 323 E 198th St, Bronx, NY.